honeycombio/example-greeting-service/README.md

 There is a `Tiltfile` to run these services on a local host using <https://tilt.dev/>.
 After installing Tilt, running `tilt up` should spin up all of the services.

+This tiltfile utilizes [docker](https://docs.docker.com/desktop/install/mac-install/) and docker compose.
+You can verify they are installed first by checking `docker version` and `docker compose version`

-The default setup runs the go services.
+The default tilt setup runs the go services.

 To run services in another supported language, add the language name after the tilt command: